subroy13/statwizard/content/posts/2024/growing-memory/index.md

 So it looks like if you want your program to be faster, you should use more memory.

-> Okay, so just shove down a few RAMs to your 10-year old laptop, and it can feel like it is a super-computer? :boom:
+> Okay, so just shove down a few RAMs to your 10-year-old laptop, and it can feel like it is a super-computer? :boom:

 Well, the answer to the question of whether ``using more memory makes your program run fast'' is both yes and no. And no, I am not talking about efficient algorithms that you can implement to reduce both time and memory footprint.
 Rather, gaining an understanding of how different programming languages store basic data types and data structures can greatly improve the efficiency of your code.
 Recently, I was working on a project where I had to optimize both the time and memory consumption of the program to make it more efficient.
 I did some experiments on this and got a few interesting findings that helped me understand this better.
 I am sharing these findings here in this post so that you also can leverage the same to make your program more efficient.